 Since the introduction of waterborne systems, the focus has been on improving the quality of the systems.

 Toyota has proudly promoted its low-VOC strategy since the late 1980's.
 They have set quite strict guidelines and rules and started their development of waterborne automotive coatings in 1989.
 From introducing these paints gradually from 1989 to 2005, they now have well-working coating systems and have reached their goals on VOC.
 I urge everyone interested to read more on how Toyota implemented their waterborne 3-wet painting process.

-Reason 2: Product handling
+Reason 2: regulatory shift

 Reason 3: Volatile Organic Compound (VOC)

-This is probably one of the principal drivers from a regulatory perspective, but also an imperative step on the chase for less dangerous and more environmentally friendly product systems.
+Heavily linked to reason 2, this is probably one of the principal drivers from a regulatory perspective, but also an imperative step on the chase for less dangerous and more environmentally friendly product systems.
 The definition of VOC are different based on regions and even on countries:

-- In the EU it is defined as "any organic compound having an initial boiling point less than or equal to 250 °C (482 °F) measured at a standard atmospheric pressure of 101.3 kPa."
+- In the EU it is defined as "any organic compound having an initial boiling point less than or equal to 250°C (482°F) measured at a standard atmospheric pressure of 101.3 kPa."

 - In the US it is regulated by their class and code.

 - In Canada, the VOCs are classified as organic compounds with boiling points in the range of 50 to 250 °C (122 to 482 °F).